weblicht/curb/src/components/SynsetSearch/README.md

 # SynsetSearch

-This directory provides components for  form for Germanet Synsets.
-It manages transforming user input into search parameters, and fetching search results from the backend using those parameters, and rendering those results.
+This directory provides components for searching for synsets and displaying the results of those searches.

 ## Components defined here

 ### SynsetSearchBox

-Displays a simple search form for synsets, including a text input, a submit button, and a checkbox for ignoring case
+Displays a simple search form for synsets, including a text input, a submit button, and a checkbox for ignoring case.

-The **id** prop is required and must be unique on the page, since it is used to control the state of the form.
+The `id` prop is required and must be unique in the application, since it is used to track the state of the form in Redux.

 ### SynsetSearchResults

-A data container for the synsets returned when a search is submitted.
+A [data container](../DataContainer) for the synsets returned when a search is submitted.

-The **source*** prop is required and must be the same as the **id** for the corresponding search box.
+The `source` prop is required and must be the same as the `id` for the corresponding search box.

 ### Example